 Guidance Throughout The Probate Process

 In some states, the probate process is a lengthy, frustrating process that attorneys advise avoiding at all costs.
 In other states, the probate process is a necessary step in asset distribution.
-In Indiana, it is essentially a combination of both.
+In Indiana, Kentucky and Ohio, it is essentially a combination of both.

-Attorney David Zerbe advises clients on how best to alleviate potential family disputes through proper estate planning.
+The Zerbe Firm advises clients on how best to alleviate potential family disputes through proper estate planning.
 Disagreements over the distribution of assets can lead to serious disputes after the death of a loved one.
 Such disputes may require resolution through the legal process and ultimately damage familial relationships for years to come.

 Knowledgeable Lawyers Ready To Help